-TRN offers a multi-faceted and integrated approach model to mental health and addiction recovery.
-This includes having quick and easy access to Our Peer Support Professionals, Licensed Therapists, a Self -Help module and many other holistic resources.
-Our Peer Support Professionals are available 24/7.
-Our members have a choice to use video or chat to talk to a provider.
+TRN offers a multi-faceted and integrated approach model to mental health and addiction recovery through our proprietary platform, MY TRN.
+This includes having quick and easy access to Our Peer Recovery Professionals, Licensed Therapists, a Self -Help module and many other holistic resources.
+Our Peer Recovery Professionals are available 24/7.
+Our members have a choice to use video, voice or a live chat to talk to a provider.
 We are the only Telehealth Network that has a Gold Standard of Care model.

 What is the Gold Standard of Care?